zerstoeren/dicom-scan/README.md

 ========

 Python-based DICOM scanner -- scans a bunch of computers and tries to determine if its a DICOM medical imaging device.
+Note...
+A Video of part 1 of this research can be found here.  https://www.youtube.com/watch?v=40JZXndcvyg&t=6s

 Lesson Learned
 ===